-Since the templates allow credentials to be used throughout an Aha! account, only users with access to the product containing the template will be able to apply the template.
+Since the templates allow credentials to be used throughout an Aha! account, only users with access to the workspace containing the template will be able to apply the template.

-For example, if someone creates a template for "Product A" in your account, and you do not have access to "Product A," you will not be able to use the template when you configure your own "Product B" integration.
+For example, if someone creates a template for "Workspace A" in your account, and you do not have access to "Workspace A," you will not be able to use the template when you configure your own "Workspace B" integration.

-In order to use a template defined on another product, a user needs at least viewer access on that product.
-Without full product owner access, the user will be able to use the template but will not have access to edit it.
+In order to use a template defined on another workspace, a user needs at least viewer access on that workspace.
+Without full workspace owner access, the user will be able to use the template but will not have access to edit it.
 This is particularly important because it allows templates to be configured without the concern of other users editing it and impacting integrations across the account.

 Remove a template